Banks That Don’t Use ChexSystems in Arizona

 Western State Bank

-Instead of referring to ChexSystems, Western State Bank uses your credit report for screening.
-If you have had some past mishaps with banks in the past, but have maintained a decent credit score, you may qualify for an account with WSB.
+Instead of using ChexSystems, Western State Bank screens applicants using their credit report.
+If you’ve had issues with banks in the past but have maintained a decent credit score, you may qualify for an account with WSB.

-WSB offers four types of checking accounts, all of which come with unique benefits.
-They offer Free Checking, Future Checking, VIP Checking, and VIP Plus Checking.
-However, regardless of which checking account you choose, you’ll get:
+Western State Bank offers four types of checking accounts: Free Checking, Future Checking, VIP Checking, and VIP Plus Checking.